Employee Time Clock Buying Guide

-- Almost invariably networked, biometric time clocks require unique, personally-identifying input from the employee that prevents buddy punching outright.
-By requiring biometric data such as a fingerprint or facial scan, for instance, biometric time clocks help you achieve the best return on investment for any time and attendance system rollout.
+Almost invariably networked, biometric time clocks require unique, personally-identifying input from the employee that prevents buddy punching outright.
+By requiring biometric data such as a finger scan or face scan, for instance, biometric time clocks help you achieve the best return on investment for any time and attendance system rollout.

-- Implementation simplification and a significant drop in cost have make biometric time clocks ideal for any sized company looking to eliminate buddy punching and achieve the best ROI.
+Implementation simplification and a significant drop in cost have made biometric time clocks ideal for any sized company looking to eliminate buddy punching and achieve highly accurate timekeeping.

 Time Clock-Free Implementations

-It may seem odd to have a section on Time Clock-Free Implementations in a Time Clock Buying Guide - but, to some, a web-based time clock is a time clock nonetheless.
-After all, we're still implementing best practices, holding employees accountable for their time, and ensuring accurate recordkeeping.
+It may seem odd to have a section on time clock-free implementations in a time clock buying guide – but, for many businesses, a web-based time clock is a time clock nonetheless.
+After all, these systems still implement best practices, hold employees accountable for their time, and ensure accurate recordkeeping.

-- Advanced IVR time and attendance systems can incorporate complex menu systems to achieve a number of employee self-service and supervisor-level system management functions.
+Advanced IVR time and attendance systems can incorporate complex menu systems to offer a number of employee self-service and supervisor-level system management functions.